-- 59.1 Once the Board of Examiners has decided on the final marks, grades and if appropriate, class of degree and award for each student, the students' names must then be substituted for their examination numbers.
+- 62.1 Once the Board of Examiners has decided on the final marks, grades and if appropriate, class of degree and award for each student, the students' names must then made visible to the Board of Examiners.
 There must then be a final check of the results before the list is agreed and recorded in the minutes.
 Only in the event of detection of an error, which was not detectable when examination numbers were used, can changes be made to the marks, grades or class of degree at this stage.
-Any such change should be recorded in the minutes.

-www.ed.ac.uk/schools-departments/academic-services/staff/assessment/boards-examiners - 59.2 The Convener receives and is responsible for ensuring that the minutes of the Board of Examiners' meetings are an accurate record of the meeting and of the approved results; and that copies of the minutes are sent to the College Office. - 59.3 Minutes should include: - (a) a record of the names of the examiners and those in attendance at the meeting: - (b) relevant information considered at the meeting or by the Special Circumstances Committee, and outcomes from this; - (c) discussion and outcomes of borderline cases; - (d) details of any modification of marks, grades or classification, and the reasons for these; and
+Any such change should be recorded in the minutes. www.ed.ac.uk/schools-departments/academic-services/staff/assessment/boards-examiners - 62.2 The Convener receives and is responsible for ensuring that the minutes of the Board of Examiners' meetings are an accurate record of the meeting and of the approved results; and that copies of the minutes are sent to the College Office. - 62.3 Minutes should include: - (a) a record of the names of the examiners and those in attendance at the meeting; - (b) relevant information considered at the meeting or by the Special Circumstances Committee, and outcomes from this; - (c) discussion and outcomes of borderline cases; - (d) details of any modification of marks, grades or classification, and the reasons for these; and

-- (e) comments by the External Examiner(s) about the examination of the course, the performance of the students in general, and their approval of results agreed by the Board of Examiners. - 59.4 The minute is a confidential document, although information on a particular student may need to be disclosed to that student under the Data Protection Act and generic information may need to be disclosed under Freedom of Information.
-Further information is available at: - www.docs.sasg.ed.ac.uk/AcademicServices/Staff/ExamBoard/Minuting.pdf - 59.5 If agreement cannot be reached on concurrence of decisions then the issue is referred to the Head of College.
+- (e) comments by the External Examiner(s) about the examination of the course, the performance of the students in general, and their approval of results agreed by the Board of Examiners. - 62.4 The minute is a confidential document, although information on a particular student may need to be disclosed to that student under the Data Protection Act and generic information may need to be disclosed under Freedom of Information.
+Further information is available at: - 62.5 If agreement cannot be reached on concurrence of decisions then the issue is referred to the Head of College.

-Regulation 60 Board of Examiners: return of marks
+Regulation 63 Board of Examiners: return of marks